 Guidelines for Bleeds, Cut Lines, and Safety Margins

-- Open Illustrator and create a new file (File > New).
+- Open CorelDRAW and create a new document (File > New).

 - Set the height and width 0.25 inches larger than the size of the finished printed piece.
 For example, if you're using an 8.5 x 11 brochure template, make the dimensions 8.75 x 11.25 inches instead.
 A standard 2 x 3.5 inch business card would need to be 2.25 x 3.75 inches.